weareoutright/etchmaterials_jekyll/_posts/2025-07-17-ETCH_Names_Ken_Hughes_VP_of_Engineering.markdown

 BS in Chemical Engineering from Clarkson University.</p>

 <p style="font-weight:700">About ETCH</p>
-<p>ETCH, Inc. is a decarbonization company that produces clean hydrogen and solid carbon from natural gas through its proprietary technology.
-Founded by Dr. Jonah Erlebacher, a materials science professor at Johns Hopkins University, ETCH is revolutionizing the clean energy industry with its innovative approach to hydrogen production that eliminates CO2 emissions while creating valuable carbon materials.
-For more information on ETCH, please visit www.etchmaterials.com </p>
+<p>Formulated in the labs of Johns Hopkins University and a recipient of a competitive DOE ARPA-E grant, ETCH, Inc. is a revolutionary decarbonization company that eliminates carbon from natural gas to produce both clean hydrogen and solid carbon.
+No greenhouse gases are ever produced.
+The ETCH Process™ will accelerate the clean energy transition through a solution that delivers unrivaled environmental impact, economic value, and versatility.
+For more information on ETCH, please visit www.etchmaterials.com.</p>

 </div>